South Africans begin voting in an election seen as their country's most important in 30 years

 After winning six successive national elections, several polls have the ANC’s support at less than 50% ahead of this one, an unprecedented drop.
 It might lose its majority in Parliament for the first time, although it’s widely expected to hold the most seats.

-Support has been fading.
-The ANC won 57.5% of the vote in the last national election in 2019, its worst result to date.
+The ANC won 57.5% of the vote in the last national election in 2019, its worst result to date and down from a high of nearly 70% of the vote 20 years ago.

 Any change in the ANC’s hold on power could be monumental for South Africa.
-If it does lose its majority, the ANC will likely face the prospect of having to form a coalition with others to stay in government and keep Ramaphosa as president.
+If it does lose its majority, the ANC will likely face the prospect of having to form a coalition with others to stay in government and keep Ramaphosa as president for a second term.
 The ANC having to co-govern has never happened before.

 South Africans vote for parties, not directly for their president.
 The parties then get seats in Parliament according to their share of the vote and those lawmakers elect the president after the election.
 The ANC has always had a majority in Parliament since 1994.

-Instead, disgruntled South Africans are moving to an array of opposition parties; more than 50 will contest the national election, many of them new.
+Disgruntled South Africans are moving to an array of opposition parties; more than 50 will contest the national election, many of them new.
 One is led by South Africa's former President Jacob Zuma, who has turned against his former ANC allies.
-Zuma has been disqualified from standing as a candidate for Parliament but his party is still contesting and is the wildcard.
-He was due to vote in a rural part of his home KwaZulu-Natal province.
+Zuma was disqualified from standing as a candidate for Parliament but his MK Party is still contesting and is the wild card.

-Memories of that era, and the defining vote that ended it in 1994, still frame much of everyday South Africa.
-But fewer remember it as time goes on.
+The ANC says it is confident of retaining its majority and analysts have not ruled that out, given the party's decades of experience in government and its unmatched grassroots campaigning machine.
+It still has wide support, especially among older voters and those in more rural areas.

-“This will be the seventh time that South Africans of all races, from all walks of life, from all corners of our country, will go to vote for national and provincial government,” Ramaphosa said in his last speech to the country before the election.
-“We will once again assert the fundamental principle … that no government can justly claim authority unless it is based on the will of all the people.”
+“I woke up at 4 a.m. this morning, took a bath and made my way,” said 68-year-old Velaphi Banda, adding he has voted for the ANC since 1994 and would do so again.
+“I was never undecided about which party I will vote for.
+I have always known.”

-Ramaphosa outlined some of his ANC government's polices to boost the economy, create jobs and extend social support for poor residents.
-The speech sparked a furious reaction from opposition parties, who accused him of breaking an electoral law that stops those in public office from using the office to promote a party.
+Memories of that era of apartheid, and the defining election that ended it in 1994, still frame much of everyday South Africa.
+But fewer remember it as time goes on, and this election might give voice to a younger generation who weren't born when apartheid fell.

 While 80% of South Africans are Black, it’s a multiracial country with significant populations of white people, those of Indian descent, those with biracial heritage and others.
 There are 12 official languages.